 Coping Steps for Fatigue During Pregnancy

-- Adjust Schedule – If your current commitments or activities prove to be too draining during pregnancy, you may have to temporarily adjust your schedule be less busy.
-This can include cutting back your hours at work, if possible, or asking friends and family to assist you with housework/errands and even your other children, if you have them.
+- Adjust Schedule – If your current commitments or activities prove to be too draining during pregnancy, you may have to temporarily adjust your schedule to be less busy.
+This can include cutting back your hours at work, if possible, or asking friends and family to assist you with housework/errands.

 Compiled using information from the following sources: